Benny Di Massa

 Benny Di Massa (born 25 April 1963) is an English musician and producer.
 He played drums and guitar for several bands in his early career, including the Cocteau Twins.

 Early life and career

 Before joining the Cocteaus, he collaborated with various 4AD-affiliated bands throughout the 1980s, such as The Wolfgang Press, A.R.
 Kane and Frazier Chorus.
-These formative years in the post-punk and alternative music scene helped shape Benny's future as a highly versatile producer and musician.

 In 1994, Benny became the Cocteau Twins' first full-time drummer.
 His role included recreating Robin Guthrie’s complex drum programming for their live shows.
-His affable personality and ability to adapt made him a key member of the band’s touring group.

 Powerstudio and Production Work

 In the early 2000s, Benny D founded Powerstudio, a premier recording facility based in Central London.
 As CEO and lead producer, Benny transformed Powerstudio into a respected and creative hub known for its cutting-edge technology and collaborative environment.
 Powerstudio has become a go-to destination for both established and emerging artists.

 Benny has worked with a wide range of artists across various genres, contributing his production and songwriting expertise.
 Notable collaborations include work with Elton John, Boy George, Stormzy, Sia, The Killers, Robbie Williams, Kylie Minogue, Gary Barlow, Adam Lambert, FKA twigs, Paloma Faith, Shenseea, and Plan B. His work spans both mainstream pop and underground music, showcasing his versatility as a producer.